 Seated or Reclined Leg Lifts

 Seated: Extend one leg, pause, then lower.
 Reclined: Use a strap to lift with support.
-Benefits: Builds leg strength and improves circulation.
+Benefits: Helps build leg strength and gets blood moving.

 Gentle Seated Twists

 Sit tall, then twist gently with the chair for support.
-Benefits: Builds spinal mobility and eases tension.
+Benefits: Keeps the spine moving and helps release tension.

 Wall Push-Ups

 Lean into the wall, then press away.
-Benefits: Strengthens the arms and chest and supports balance.
+Benefits: Builds arm and chest strength while giving you a steady balance drill.

 Modified Child’s Pose

 Lean forward over a table or pillows from a chair.
-Benefits: Helps the back relax and the mind settle.
+Benefits: Gives the back a chance to relax and the mind a moment to settle.

 Breathing Exercises & Yoga for Neurological Health

 Diaphragmatic Breathing: Inhale, expand belly; exhale, contract.
 Alternate Nostril Breathing: Alternate nostrils for balance (skip if dizzy).
-Benefits: Reduces stress, boosts oxygen.
+Benefits: Takes the edge off stress and encourages calm, steady breathing.
 See our beginner breathwork guide.

-In short: These poses are adaptable, easing MS symptoms effectively.
+In short: These poses are adaptable and may help ease MS symptoms.

 Adapting Yoga for Your Needs

-Yoga’s flexibility is its superpower for MS. Here’s how to tailor it to your body’s unique needs.
+One of yoga’s strengths with MS is its flexibility.
+Here’s how to tailor it to your body’s unique needs.

 Using Props

-Chairs support seated poses; walls aid balance; blocks bring the floor closer.
-Use them freely.
+Chairs support seated poses; walls help with balance; blocks bring the floor closer—use whatever makes things feel steady.

 Modifying for Weakness or Numbness

-Reduce stretch depth or support limbs with straps.
-Focus on gentle sensations, not pain.
+Go lighter on stretch depth or support limbs with straps.
+Aim for gentle sensation, not pain.

 Managing Spasticity

-Hold easy stretches for 30–60 seconds and warm up gently to help muscles let go.
+Warm up gently, then hold easy stretches for 30–60 seconds to give muscles time to let go.

 Easy Roll-On for Everyday Comfort